 The FIRE Place is a resource and support center that addresses the issues of Sexual Assault and other bias incidents.
-It will provide peer support and education, serve as a resource center, as well as provide a number of art and/awareness projects that students may participate in.
-The center will work to create and maintain a linked network with other programs on Western Michigan’s campus and in the community.
-This will assist in seamless referral to the services, program offices, and registered student organizations (RSO) that may be most beneficial to a students needs.
-The center will also maintain a collection of resources and educational publications on the topics of sexual assault, bias incident, and other forms of violence.
-We will explore why and how these things occur and what we can do to change the culture to begin to prevent them.
-Lastly the center will provide a safe space for students to enjoy.
+It a safe space for students to enjoy, providing peer support and education—including a number of art and/awareness projects for students to participate in.
+Creating and maintaining a linked network with other programs on Western Michigan’s campus and in the community, the center assists in seamless referral to the services, program offices, and registered student organizations (RSOs) that are most beneficial to a students needs.
+FIRE Place maintains a collection of resources and educational publications on the topics of sexual assault, bias incident, and other forms of violence.
+We explore why and how these situations occur and what we can do to change the culture to prevent them.

 Bias incident: Negative things that may happen to us because of who we are (skin color, gender, sexual orientation etc.).
 In other words, a hateful or discriminating act or comment toward a particular identity group.

 FIRE is our acronym for the FIRE! sexual assault education program, "Fighting Ignorance and Rape through Education."